espressif/esp-aws-expresslink-eval/README.md

 You will receive the message **OK Hello from the AWS IoT console**

-# 7. Using Espressif AWS IoT ExpressLink with the Arduino Sketch
+# 7. Using ExpressLink with the Arduino Sketch

-We have provided a basic sketch in this repository (arduino_sample_sketch.ino) to get started quickly, with an Arduino.
+We have provided a basic sketch in this repository [sketches/arduino_sample_sketch.ino](sketches/arduino_sample_sketch.ino) to get started quickly, with an Arduino.
 The sketch will do the following:
 - It will reset the board and wait till it is ready.
 - It will check if the board is already provisioned (i.e. if it has credentials to connect to a Wi-Fi network already) and it will set the hardcoded EndPoint.